 5. How do I apply for the program?

 Applications for the 2023 program are now open.
 To apply, click here.

 For further information on Towards Strategic Leadership, express your interest here.

 6. What is the cancellation policy?

-Like the regular TSL program, places on the TSL - ITPC program will be hotly contested.
-Once you have been accepted into the program, cancellation will only be considered in exceptional circumstances due to the difficulty of refilling your place at short notice.
+Places for TSL Express are limited to ensure an engaging environment for participants, as such, places are hotly contested.
+However, once you have been accepted into the program, cancellation will only be considered in exceptional circumstances due to the difficulty of filling places at short notice.

 7. When is the program being held?

 The program will be delivered in a blended format (face-to-face and online) commencing on 17 August and concluding on 12 October 2023.
 Online program components will be delivered via the Zoom Meetings platform.

 Orientation: 17 August 2023 (13:00 – 14:00 AEST | Online)